sanidhya711/text-on-gif/README.md

 *text-on-gif is a simple package for writing and animating text on animated as well as non-animated gifs*

+> ADDED SOME NEW FEATURES IN THE LATEST UPDATE THAT ARENT LISTED IN THE README YET.
+WILL UPDATE THE README SOON TOO... **SUPPORTS BASIC TEXT WRAPPING NOW.**

 **Basic Usage**
 ```js
     const TextOnGif = require('text-on-gif');